truecharts/website/docs/manual/FAQ.md

 ## Does HeavyScript auto-update major changes?

 It depends on the flags you used.
-We recommend **NOT** using the `-U` flag, as this will update to major version changes.
+We recommend **NOT** using the `-a` flag, as this will update to major version changes.

 ## Do you offer support for breaking changes?